Discussion 11 of 12

 milo

-Most systems treat all user input as equally confident.
-A well-calibrated listener doesn't.
-They hear the difference between I think this might be and this is definitely.
+A system that treats every sentence in a user's message as equally confident is not listening yet.
+A well-calibrated listener hears the difference between I think this might be and this is definitely.

 juni